thephez/docs-core/docs/reference/p2p-network-control-messages.md

 # Control Messages

-The following <<glossary:network>> messages all help control the connection between two <<glossary:peers>> or allow them to advise each other about the rest of the network.
+The following [network](../resources/glossary.md#network) messages all help control the connection between two [peers](../resources/glossary.md#peer) or allow them to advise each other about the rest of the network.

 ![Overview Of P2P Protocol Control And Advisory Messages](https://dash-docs.github.io/img/dev/en-p2p-control-messages.svg)